 Following Yuuma’s line of sight, he saw Sakurajima Mai walking alone about ten metres ahead.
 Her long legs, her small face and her slender, model-like build.
 Even though she was wearing the same uniform, she seemed different from the other students.
 None of it quite fit… not the black tights around her legs, nor the skirt hiding her backside, or the perfectly sized blazer.
 It felt like she was wearing a borrowed uniform: even though she was already a third year, the uniform wasn’t familiar to Mai at all.

 In fact, the three girls near her that were chatting away wore the uniform much better.
-The senior energetically greeting their club members was the same, and even a male student that was lightly kicking at his friend’s back was full of energy.
+The club members energetically greeting their senior were the same, and even a male student that was lightly kicking at his friend’s back was full of energy.

 The short road from the station to Minegahara High School was filled with happy voices and laughter.
 Within that Mai seemed oddly isolated, walking silently, alone.
 Like an outsider that had lost their way and ended up at a common prefectural high school.
 An odd existence, an ugly duckling.
 That was the impression that Sakurajima Mai gave here.